 Numerous public bus routes access the airport, but the most convenient transport option is the SkyBus, an express bus service between the airport and the city centre, operating 24 hours a day, every day of the year, and departing the airport every 10 minutes.
-An adult SkyBus fare is $18.
+An adult SkyBus fare is A$18.
 Taxis, airport shuttles and rental cars are also available.

-GMT +10 (GMT +11 from third Sunday in October to third Saturday in March).
+GMT +10 (GMT +11 from first Sunday in October to first Sunday in April).

 Tel: +61 (0)3 9297 1600.

 Car rental companies include Avis, Budget, Hertz, Europcar, Redspot and Thrifty.

 Taxis are readily available at the airport, and taxi ranks can be found outside Terminal 1 and Terminal 3.